galetahub/ckeditor/README.md

 ### Pundit integration

-Just like CanCan, you can write this code in your config/initializers/ckeditor.rb file:
+Just like CanCanCan, you can write this code in your config/initializers/ckeditor.rb file:

 ```ruby
 Ckeditor.setup do |config|